Heat Pump 101

 A window air conditioner also moves heat using the same mechanical principles.
 It extracts heat from a room and pushes it outside.
 Heat pumps do this too.
 In the summer, they extract heat from the air in your house and move it outside.
 However, unlike an air conditioner, heat pumps can reverse their operation to also heat your home in the winter.

 Heat pumps are an increasingly common solution for home heating and cooling partially due to their flexibility in providing both heating and cooling, but also for their efficiency.
 They are significantly more efficient than electric resistance heating, providing three to four times more heating using the same amount of electricity.
 Homeowners who switch from electric baseboard heating to a heat pump see drastic reductions in their electric bills during the winter, while also offering additional savings during the summer cooling season.
-Some models – commonly referred to as cold climate heat pumps – now offer full heating capacity at low outdoor temperatures and efficient operation at temperatures below ten degrees Fahrenheit (10°F); a good solution for homes in Wisconsin.
+Some models – commonly referred to as cold climate heat pumps – now offer full heating capacity at low outdoor temperatures and efficient operation at temperatures even below zero degrees Fahrenheit (0°F).

 Related Blogs